Information on Free Online Insurance Courses and Classes

 Johns Hopkins Bloomberg School of Public Health

-- Managed Care and Health Insurance covers managed care, ethical issues, risk, public policy and financial issues.
+- Managed Care and Health Insurance, originally offered in 2007, covers managed care, ethical issues, risk, public policy and financial issues.
 Regulation and evaluation of insurance programs, including Medicare, Medicaid and HMOs, are explored, as are methods for assessing the quality and accountability of insurance programs.
 Students can view PDFs of notes from selected lectures and answer discussion questions.
-Links to supplemental journal articles are provided.
+Students will be assigned readings from Essentials of Managed Health Care (Bartlett & Jones, 4th edition), while lists of supplemental journal articles and other readings are provided, with links.

 Massachusetts Institute of Technology

-- Public Economics II focuses on public services provided by government agencies and charitable organizations.
-Insurance vehicles like Social Security, unemployment insurance, health insurance and disability insurance are discussed.
-The available lecture notes are limited, but a list of recommended readings is provided.
-Assignments and solutions are also available.
+- Public Economics II is a graduate course from Spring, 2004.
+Its coursework focuses on expenditure and public services provided by government agencies and charitable organizations.
+It also takes a critical look at social insurance theories and vehicles like Social Security, unemployment insurance and worker's compensation, health insurance and disability insurance.
+The lecture notes available to download are limited, but this course does provide a complete list of recommended readings and textbooks, including A. Auerbach and M. Feldstein's Handbook of Public Economics (Vols.
+1, 2 and 3).
+Three assignments and the final exam are also included with the course materials.